vickynovlani/nops-docs/pages/ShareSave/Copilot/copilot-eks-onboarding.md

 ## Onboarding your EKS clusters to Compute Copilot for EKS ##

+### Why use Compute Copilot EKS ###

+Learn more abou how Compute Copilot for EKS can help you to put your EKS cost optimization on auto-pilot [here](https://www.nops.io/nks/)

 ### Pre-requisites: ###

 1. You must be logged in to your [nOps account](https://app.nops.io/accounts/signin/).